Congress is ready to certify Trump's election win, but his Jan. 6 legacy hangs over the day

 He and others have warned that it is historically unprecedented for U.S. voters to do what they did in November, reelecting Trump after he publicly refused to step aside last time.
 Returning to power an emboldened leader who has demonstrated his unwillingness to give it up “is an unprecedentedly dangerous move for a free country to voluntarily take,” Bassin said.

-“We’ve got to get back to the basic, normal transfer of power,” Biden said.
+“We’ve got to get back to the basic, normal transfer of power,” the president said.
 What Trump did last time, Biden said, “was a genuine threat to democracy.
 I’m hopeful we’re beyond that now.”

 Still, American democracy has proven to be resilient, and Congress, the branch of government closest to the people, will come together to affirm the choice of Americans.